efrecon/dockron/README.md

     %cx% image prune -filter [docker filters dangling 1]

+Some operations are easier to execute using the regular `docker` command-line client as opposed to through the API, e.g. scaling a service.
+For these usecases, it is possible to use calls to Tcl `exec` to relay identifiers and or names to the regular `docker` command-line client.
+For example, supposing that `%name%` matches the name of an existing service, the following line in such a template, would arrange to scale the matching service to 3 replicas:

+    exec docker service scale %name%=3

+If you want to run such operations when `dockron` is run as part of its Docker [image][3] you will have to ensure that the `docker` executable is itself accessible to the container, e.g. through mounting the executable from the host into the container as a volume: `-v /usr/bin/docker:/usr/bin/docker`.

 ### Compose

 To run Dockron from [compose][2], you would could specify something like the